What is the EU VAT reverse charge mechanism?

 - Increased VAT fraud risk: local tax authorities would have an increased risk of tax fraud as non-established (and therefore harder to chase and enforce rules against) taxpayers could disappear with the local VAT they have collected.

-The reverse charge mechanism in the EU simplifies the VAT rules for businesses that operate across multiple EU member states and is designed specifically for cross-border sales in business-to-business (B2B) transactions.
 It's important to note that the reverse charge mechanism does not apply to business-to-consumer (B2C) transactions; only transactions between “taxable persons” are subject to this mechanism in the EU.
 For the purposes of the reverse charge, a taxable person is typically, but not always, in possession of a valid VAT number that can be found via the EU VIES portal.

 One of the main reasons why the VAT reverse charge mechanism is not applicable to B2C transactions is that customers who are non-taxable persons, such as individual consumers, do not have a VAT registration number and, consequently, cannot self-assess VAT under the reverse charge mechanism.
 Therefore, checking whether your business partner has a valid VAT number can be crucial when applying the reverse charge.